RaffaeleBerzoini/Master-of-Renaissance-A-java-online-multiplayer-board-game/README.md

     ```
     - This command sets the Client on Graphical User Interface (GUI) mode, but it can be followed by **-cli** if the Command Line Interface (CLI) is preferred.
     - The Server's IP and port to connect to can be specified during the execution.
+## How to play
+Click [here](https://github.com/EliaFantini/Master-of-Renaissance-A-java-online-multiplayer-board-game/files/9261036/Masters-of-Renaissance_rules.pdf) to download the pdf with the rules of the game.